shiftgig/fe_talks/10-wepack-lazy-loading/README.md

+## Getting started
+After cloning the repo, if you'd like to see a working example cd to the `working-example` folder and run `yarn install`.
+Look at `app/components/Container` to see the lazy import of `ShopContent`.
+Run `yarn build` to produce the minified bundles and see how large the files are.
+Or start the dev server with `yarn serve` to play around with the example.

 # What is webpack:
 * It's the tool we on the FE use to take all of our source files and compile to a single js file for each app
 * It allows us to do lots of interesting things that aren't available in browsers like import dependencies and other ES6 syntax.